verdaux/BookNotes/Impressors 5.md

 - [ ] The truth has no concern for anyone's comfort.
 - [ ] When I'm among the trees the leaves call out to me 'stay awhile'.
 - [ ] I'm all the writers I've read; all the cities I've visited.
+- [ ] Our 'almost' will always haunt me.